 Unlike some cities, Twin Falls isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Twin Falls are a mix of both white- and blue-collar jobs.
 Overall, Twin Falls is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Twin Falls who work in office and administrative support (15.54%), sales jobs (13.37%), and management occupations (7.14%).

-In terms of college education, Twin Falls is nearly on par with the US average for all cities of 21.84%: 17.50% of adults 25 and older in Twin Falls have a bachelor's degree or advanced degree.
+The percentage of adults in Twin Falls who are college-educated is close to the national average for all communities of 21.84%: 17.50% of the adults in Twin Falls have a bachelor's degree or advanced degree.